 What is Milk Thistle Good for?
 Top 5 Benefits

-Milk Thistle is a highly acclaimed botanical herb and one of our favourite ingredients because it's so effective, and it is an essential ingredient in the best-selling Debloat & Detox to relieve bloating, combat toxins and naturally detoxify the liver.
-One of the main reasons Milk Thistle and Debloat & Detox have become so popular on social media is because, when taken before going out in the evening, it's known to be effective for combatting feeling groggy (or 'hungover') the morning after.
+Milk Thistle is a highly acclaimed botanical herb and one of our favourite ingredients because it's so effective, and it is an essential ingredient in the best-selling Debloat & Detox to help with bloating and naturally detoxify the liver.
+One of the main reasons Milk Thistle and Debloat & Detox have become so popular on social media is because, when taken before going out in the evening, it's known to be effective for combatting feeling groggy the morning after.

 Here we explain why Milk Thistle is talked about so much, how it works, and how our body can benefit from this wonder-herb.